-One in four Utah men have experienced physical violence by an intimate partner, according to the National Coalition Against Domestic Violence.
+One in four Utah men has experienced physical violence by an intimate partner, according to the National Coalition Against Domestic Violence.

 “That’s way too high,” Licensed Clinical Social Worker Steve Eastmond said.
 “And I would bet it’s something that’s under-reported.
 That statistic might not even be high enough.”